-In general, elephants are not easy to spot in the wild in Thailand.
+Khao Yai is the best place in Thailand to see wild elephants.
 But if you are dreaming of seeing these giants up close, check out this excellent post about how to find and enjoy an ethical encounter with elephants in captivity in Thailand.

 As the sun began to set we stopped for quick supper in the grasslands, and for as long as we stayed, a lone Verditer Flycatcher remained perched on a dead tree waiting for its own meal.